EdverCompany/indico/docs/source/installation/production/centos/nginx.rst

     systemctl enable certbot-renew.timer

-13. Create an Indico user
+13. Create an Oceanman user
 -------------------------

 Access ``https://YOURHOSTNAME`` in your browser and follow the steps